AEW Double or Nothing lineup: The card for Sunday's event - Pro Wrestling Dot Net

 -Ricochet vs. Mark Briscoe in a stretcher match

+-Kyle Fletcher, Konosuke Takeshita, and Josh Alexander vs. Adam Cole, Roderick Strong, and Kyle O’Reilly

+-(Pre-Show) Megan Bayne and Penelope Ford vs. Anna Jay and Harley Cameron

-Powell’s POV: The Anarchy in the Arena match was announced on AEW Collision, but the entrants have not been officially announced as of this update.
-AEW pay-per-views cost $49.99 and are available on traditional pay-per-view television, TrillerTV.com, Amazon Prime, and other streaming platforms.
+Powell’s POV: AEW pay-per-views cost $49.99 and are available on traditional pay-per-view television, Amazon Prime, and other streaming platforms.
+The show will also be available via TrillerTV.com internationally, but apparently won’t be available on that platform in the United States.
 Join me for my live review of Double Or Nothing starting with pre-show coverage at 5:30CT/6:30ET, or the start of the main card at 7CT/8ET.
 I will host a same-night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment